lemmoi/cse490g1final/docs/_sources/problem.rst.txt

 Previous Work
 -------------

-This project builds on the work of Dollar, *et. al.*, (REFERENCE) which defined a network architecture for creating this latent embedding of molecules using a transformer-based variational autoencoder.
+This project builds on the work of Dollar, *et. al.*, [Dollar]_ which defined a network architecture for creating this latent embedding of molecules using a transformer-based variational autoencoder.
 Molecules are represented as `SMILES <https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system>`_